Types Of Pool Liners (Designs & Pros and Cons)

 This can not only cover the outer design of the pool but can overall make the pool look unattractive.
 A solution to this would be to roll the excess material up and hide it under the top of the rails.

-This type of liner will require coping strips.
+• This type will require coping strips.
 These strips will also need to be replaced every time there’s a need for you to replace the pool liner.

-If you happen to have an above ground pool that’s buried partially or even fully, it can be problematic to replace an existing overlap pool liner.
+• If you happen to have an above ground pool that’s buried partially or even fully, it can be problematic to replace an existing overlap design.

 How Long do Overlap Liners Last?